Inside Christ Church Cathedral in Dublin (+Photo Gallery)

 One part of Dublin’s Christ Church, however, remained untouched during the 19th-century renovation.
 A massive crypt that dates back to the late 12th century with some parts of it tracing back from the 11th century still looks a lot like ages ago.

-Apart from unveiling rich history of the building, the Christ Church Crypt is known as the largest cathedral crypt in Ireland and Great Britain.
+Apart from unveiling the rich history of the building, the Christ Church Crypt is known as the largest cathedral crypt in Ireland and Great Britain.

 The highlight of the crypt is the Treasure with a collection of manuscripts and books, including Christ Church’s copy of Magna Carta.
 The cathedral is also home to the oldest known secular carvings in Ireland.

-Additionally, the crypt contains such a feature as The Cat and The Rat, mummified remains of a cat and rat.
+Additionally, the crypt contains such a unique feature as The Cat and The Rat, mummified remains of a cat and rat.
 Both of them were found inside one of the cathedral’s organ pipes in the late 19th century.

 Before leaving the crypt, visit a small shop to discover Irish gifts and souvenirs.
 All proceeds from the shop go to support the religious institution.